Colimits and cocompletions in internal higher category theory: Background on -categories

 \subsection{Universe enlargement}

-If $\BB$ is an $\infty$-topos, we define its \emph{universe enlargement} $\BBB=\Shv_{\SSS}(\BB)$; this is an $\infty$-topos relative to the larger universe $\bV$.
-Moreover, the Yoneda embedding gives rise to an inclusion $\BB\into\BBB$ that commutes with small limits and colimits and with taking internal mapping objects.
-The operation of enlarging universes is transitive: when defining the $\infty$-topos $\BBBB$ relative to $\bW$ as the universe enlargement of $\BBB$ with respect to the inclusion $\bV\in\bW$, the $\infty$-category $\BBBB$ is equivalent to the universe enlargement of $\BB$ with respect to $\bU\in\bW$.
+If $\BB$ is an $\infty$-topos, we define its \emph{universe enlargement} $\BBB=\Shv_{\SSS}(\BB)$, where the right-hand side denotes the $\infty$-category of presheaves $\BB^{\op}\to\SSS$ which preserve small limits; this is an $\infty$-topos relative to the larger universe $\bV$~\cite[Remark~6.3.5.17]{htt}.
+Moreover, the Yoneda embedding gives rise to an inclusion $\BB\into\BBB$ that commutes with small limits and colimits and with the internal hom~\cite[Proposition~2.4.4]{martini2021}.
+The operation of enlarging universes is transitive: when defining the $\infty$-topos $\BBBB$ relative to $\bW$ as the universe enlargement of $\BBB$ with respect to the inclusion $\bV\in\bW$, the $\infty$-category $\BBBB$ is equivalent to the universe enlargement of $\BB$ with respect to $\bU\in\bW$~\cite[Remark~2.4.1]{martini2021}.